Do Go On - 373 - The Star Wars Holiday Special

 And that was the same for the cartoon.

-And then apparently The Luke Skywalker actor
+And then apparently the Luke Skywalker actor.

-I want to have a few goes at this
+I want to have a few goes.

 It's over.